KS2 SATs Preparation: How to Help Year 6 Children Revise Maths at Home

 You can use a ruler, protractor and a mirror in this exam (but no calculator) and you get 40 minutes to complete Paper 2 and 40 minutes to complete Paper 3.

-How can I help my child with SATs preparation at home?
+How can parents help children with SATs preparation at home?

-Now you know what the exams look like, it’s time to start practising.
+Now parents know what the exams look like, it’s time to start practising.

-But, what you focus on changes depending on how much time you have to spend on home learning.
+But, what parents should focus on changes depending on how much time they have to spend on home learning.

-- If you’re starting early, revise the more complex ideas in Key Stage 2.
+- If starting early, revise the more complex ideas in Key Stage 2.

-Either way, we’re confident this blog contains what you and your child need to truly tackle those SATs exams to the best of your ability.
+Either way, we’re confident this blog contains what parents and children need to truly tackle those SATs exams to the best of your ability.

-What are the basic skills my child needs to know for the Year 6 SATs?
+What are the basic skills children need to know for the Year 6 SATs?